mlars84/vue-intro-fem/README.md

   - Great for strings that have html elements that need to be rendered, such as a tags, strong tags, etc!
 - `V-TEXT`
   - Similar to using mustache templates

+### METHODS
+  - Are bound to the Vue instance, they are incredibly useful for functions you would like to access in directives